Special Needs

 Why can’t I do anything easily?
 Why is it so hard?

-I’m a designer, but I’m really a problem solver for people in the built environment.
+I’m a designer, but I’m really a problem solver for kiddoes and families.
 I make design enhancements that improve sensory experiences and remove barriers.

 My design services are customized for your sensory and physical needs.